Welcome back to another monthly review at Flexibility is Freedom!

 To my surprise, this old thing still gets traffic today!

 Here's the actual report by Ahrefs (this is the Site Explorer tool):

-Yet it still ranks for 300+ keywords today (of which 20 or so are on page 1 of Google).
+Yet it still ranks for 300+ keywords today!

-Interestingly, the top keyword for this blog is “exposed facial cleanser” (a product that I used back then).
+The top keyword is "exposed facial cleanser" (a skincare product that I reviewed).

 I believe this example illustrates two important concepts:

 1. Don't overestimate the competition (especially in a small niche)